 However, it’s not always about element count.
-Even though the Kamlan 50mm f1.1 has fewer elements, it behaves much worst in most situations due to inferior glass and coatings – More on this later.
+Even though the Kamlan 50mm f1.1 has fewer elements, it behaves much worse in most situations due to inferior glass and coatings – More on this later.

 KamLan 50mm f1.1 Lens Stats